ap3xx/SimpleRandomMount/README.md

 # How to use it?

-The addon will self create 3 addons, one for each mount type.
+The addon will self create 3 macros, one for each mount type.
 Just push it to your action bar.

 # Author